 Qalqilya is a feature-length documentary film about Sajed, a visionary skater determined to build a club for the “X-Games,” an avant-garde group of misfits from Qalqilya, Palestine.
 Living in a conservative city surrounded by a wall and struggling to bring his community out of the margins, Sajed realizes he may have to risk everything in order to keep his dream alive.

 After several years following the X-Games, embedding into their community, building a skate ramp and filming their story, we are now in the editing room.
-Our goal is to produce a rough-cut this Spring.
-But in order to get there and release the film in 2017 we need your help.
+Our goal is to produce a rough-cut this Winter.
+But in order to get there and release the film in 2018 we need your help.

 We have many ways for you to get involved.